umee-network/peggo/README.md

 ## How it works

+Peggo allows transfers of assets back and forth between Ethereum and Umee.
+It supports both assets originating on Umee and assets originating on Ethereum (any ERC20 token).

->  TLDR; It works by relaying messages from one chain to the other via relayers (validators).
+It works by scanning the events of the contract deployed on Ethereum (Peggy) and relaying them as messages to the Umee chain.

+### Events observed

+WIP (Withdraw, Deposit, ERC20Deployed)

+### Transfers from Umee to Ethereum

+WIP
+### Transfers from Ethereum to Umee

+WIP
 ## Dependencies

 - [Go 1.17+](https://golang.org/dl/)